HygertMetallari1/NewsApp/README.md

-A news app builded with The Guardian Newspaper Open Platform API-s Used also OpenWeather.org free API-s for weather feature implemented in the app.
+A news app builded with The Guardian Newspaper OpenPlatform API-s.
+Used also OpenWeather.org free API-s for weather feature implemented in the app.